Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMTutorial1Account.md

 ### Install Azure KeyVault driver in your cluster

 To be able to mount secrets and certificates as storage volumes, you will need to install the csi driver & secrets store provider for Azure KeyVault in your cluster.
-For this we will installl the AKS addon by running the following commands.
+For this we will install the AKS addon by running the following commands.

 ```shell
 az aks enable-addons --addons azure-keyvault-secrets-provider --name <AKS cluster name> --resource-group <resource group name> --enable-secret-rotation